Venturia oleaginea: Disease cycle

-Spilocaea oleagina is a Deuteromycete because it has no known sexual stage.
-If the sexual stage exists and is discovered, it will belong to the genus Venturia.

 The mycelium typically develops on the leaf tissue.
 Lesions can be seen on the upper surface of leaves.

-The reproductive spores of Olive Peacock Spot that are known to exist are conidia.
+The reproductive spores of olive peacock spot that are known to exist are conidia.
 The disease is spread in several ways.
 The conidia can be spread by insects and the wind, and locally through rain water.
-The insect suspected of spreading Olive Peacock Spot is Ectopsocus briggsi, which is in the same order as lice.
+The insect suspected of spreading olive peacock spot is Ectopsocus briggsi, which is in the same order as lice.

 Olive trees keep their leaves year round.
 The primary infection occurs in the fall.

 The mycelia in leaf lesions infect the surrounding tissue and produce conidia for the primary infection.
 Sporulation from the leaf lesions spreads the conidia to healthy plant tissue.
 Young leaves are more susceptible to infection than older leaves.
 Sporulation continues during the winter and into the spring.
 The pathogen goes dormant during the hot, dry summer and survives as mycelium.
 The mycelia go dormant inside lesions on living leaves.
 Leaves that have dropped to the ground have also been known to produce infection from lesions, but this is not usually a significant source of infection.